erSubhashThapa/100daysofcode/r2-log.md

 - ## What Happen To My Log

-  I looked at my old log and the mark up is not rendering:
+  I looked at my old log and the markdown is not rendering:

   https://github.com/DashBarkHuss/100-days-of-code/blob/master/r1-log.md